 Clothing and personal items

-Your treatment team might recommend that you bring several items to the hospital, including:
+If you're having heart valve surgery, your treatment team might recommend that you bring several items to the hospital, including:

 - A list of your medications